genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/14_charting.md

 id: charts
 ---

-Because web components it is very easy to integrate 3rd party libraries with our platform.
+Because we use Web Components, it is very easy to integrate third-party libraries with the Genesis low-code platform.
-You will see that on the example of integrating highcharts library with Genesis data.
+In this example, we shall integrate the highcharts library with Genesis data.

+## Add, declare and bind
-You start with add new dependency to our project by running this command in terminal
+Start by adding a new dependency to our project by running this command in terminal:

 ```shell title='/client/web/'
 lerna add highcharts
 lerna add highcharts-webcomponent
 ```

-Then you have to declare it in your `components.ts` file by adding following lines
+Then you have to declare it in your `components.ts` file by adding the following lines:

 ```typescript title='components.ts'
 import Highcharts from 'highcharts';